Protein Milkshake

 Notes

-** I used unsweetened almond milk, but cow’s milk will add an extra 6-7 grams of protein, or a protein-enriched milk, like Fairlife, will add 10-11 grams of extra protein.
+Milk choice: I used unsweetened almond milk, but cow’s milk adds an extra 6-7 grams of protein, or a protein-enriched milk like Fairlife adds 10-11 grams.

 If you want to make the strawberry protein milkshake or chocolate protein milkshake as pictured, make the following swaps-